PM 02-07-03-c

 - No

 - Example 2: In June 2015, Ms. G applies for medical benefits and reports to have obtained legal permanent resident status in January 2014, after having entered the U.S. in 2012 as a refugee.
 She recently had a house fire and does not have any immigration documentation, and she does not know her alien ID number.
 We are unable to run a VLP clearance at this time.
-If all other proofs are provided, and the applicant is otherwise eligible, select Alien Admission Status = Unknown, and Qualified Immigration Status Pending (90 days).
+If all other proofs are provided, and the applicant is otherwise eligible, select Non-Citizen Admission Status = Unknown, and Qualified Immigration Status Pending (90 days).

 When the 'Qualified Immigration Status Pending (90 days)' is selected the following things will happen:

-- Eligibility for medical benefits will not be denied for lack of noncitizen status verification if all other criteria are satisfied.
+- Eligibility for medical benefits will not be denied for lack of non-citizen status verification if all other criteria are satisfied.

 - When the medical EDG is certified, a Verification Check List (VCL) is created with a due date that is 90 days out for this individual.